 Lingwood Common to Blake's Wood walk, Danbury, Chelmsford, Essex

 Danbury and Lingwood Commons were given to the National Trust in 1953 by the Lord of the Manor, Mr F.B.
 Plumtree.
 The Commons at that time were an overgrown mosaic of habitats of different heights and ages: grass, heath, scrub, scrub-woodland coppice and a wetland area with ponds.
 See links below for our other walks in this series.
 Each walk can be undertaken separately or co-joined for one long walk.

 National Trust Armoury car park, grid ref: TL781044

 Starting in front of the site office Armoury car park facing the main road, turn right and head down Bicknacre Road to the road junctions.
 Cross over and turn left into Sporehams Lane.
-After approximately 15 meters turn right at the footpath sign on the right (FP17).
+After approximately 15 metres, turn right at the footpath sign on the right (FP17).

 Keeping on this footpath, continue until you reach an unmade lane (Fitzwalter Lane).
 Ensuring you do not exit on to Sporeham's Lane, turn sharp right.
 The lane now continues to Woodhill Road.